DebugOutput/about-this-organization/README.md

 <a name="guidance"></a>
 ## Guidance
 Find some [guidance](https://github.com/philips-internal/guidance).
-Not this is only available for people with innersource access.
+Note this is only available for people with innersource access.

 <a name="philips-organizations"></a>
 ## Philips Organizations